-Why are you different from anything else on the market?
+You will need to give your designer a brief background on your business.
+Who are you?
+Who do you sell too?
+Who are your competitors?
 What is unique or exclusive about your products?
 Why do people choose your products above your competitors?

-Insert any relevant background information of company.
+Are you a new business, or just starting out?
+Insert any relevant background information of the company.
 Describe what your company does.
 How long have you been in business, how many

 employees, geographic spread, etc.

 What are your new logo’s foreseeable uses?
-Will it be used on website only or will you be conducting a full brand campaign complete with embroiderd uniforms, vehicle signage and printed promotional material?
+Will it is used on website only or will you be conducting a full brand campaign complete with embroidered uniforms, vehicle signage and printed promotional material?

 What style would you like for your new identity?
 Modern?
 Vintage?
 Fun?
 Sophisticated?